anhadgill23/Shopify_challenge_2/README.md

 # SHOPIFY_CHALLENGE

 This is the shopify challenge to create a backend API.
-I created minimal front end with it for demonstation purposes.
+A minimal front end is created with it for demonstation purposes.

 ## Prerequisites